nlmixr2/nonmem2rx/README.md

   - `theta` or population parameters
   - `eta` or individual parameters

-The `omega` and `sigma` matrices are captured but do not contribute to the validation.
+The `omega` and `sigma` matrices are captured.
+When the nlmixr2 model is fully qualified, the `IWRES` validation ensures the residual errors are specified correctly.
+Otherwise `omega` and `sigma` values do not contribute to the validation.
 Also the overall covariance is captured, but not used in the validation.

 #### `theta` parameters: